 As we learn to settle our minds and create space for silence, we give our bodies a deep state of rest.
 It enables us to shift out of survival mode into a healthy and nourishing way of being.

-In the book, Good Anxiety: Harnessing the Power of the Most Misunderstood Emotion, Dr. Wendy Suzuki recommends three research-based ways to help build resilience in the face of stress – meditation, exercise and nutrition.
+In the book Good Anxiety: Harnessing the Power of the Most Misunderstood Emotion, Dr. Wendy Suzuki recommends three research-based ways to help build resilience in the face of stress – meditation, exercise and nutrition.
 The article, 5 Tips To Befriend Your Fear And Anxiety For A More Peaceful Life explores this further.

 Meditation is a core practice that creates an environment in our body and mind that promotes health and healing.
 We are cultivating the ability to be resilient from the inside out.